Heat as a witness of quantum properties: Preliminaries

-In other words, system $\ms{M}$ acts as a (quantum) memory, i.e., affects the dynamics of the system but not its energetics.
-This setting includes the scenario of Maxwell's daemon with feedbacks~\cite{PhysRevLett.109.180602,ito2015maxwell,seifert2012stochastic}, with the important distinction that here the control system is genuinely quantum.
-Note that, due to the Naimark's theorem~\cite{nielsen2001quantum}, any measurement and feedback protocol that restores the memory to its original state without requiring work can be implemented by an appropriate choice of $U$ and $\omega_{\ms{M}}$.
+In other words, the memory affects the system's dynamics but not its energetics.
+This includes the scenario of Maxwell's demon with feedback~\cite{PhysRevLett.109.180602,ito2015maxwell,seifert2012stochastic}, with the important distinction that here the control system is genuinely quantum.
+Note that, due to the Naimark's theorem~\cite{nielsen2001quantum}, any measurement and feedback protocol that restores the memory to its original state without requiring work can be implemented by an appropriate choice of $U$ and $\rho_{\ms{M}}$.
 Consequently, our framework encompasses, but is not restricted to, the standard Maxwell's demon scenario.
-Finally, Eq.~\eqref{Eq:catalytic-constraint} indicates that the memory undegoes a cyclic evolution.
+Finally, due to Eq.~\eqref{Eq:catalytic-constraint}, the memory undegoes a cyclic evolution.
 While this process can be equivalently viewed as a catalytic evolution~\cite{Datta2022,Patrykreview}, we emphasize that the memory is not reused in the process.
-For this reason, we refer to it as the ``memory'' throughout this paper.
+For this reason we refer to it as the \emph{memory}.